BNP Paribas sells stake in property company Klepierre

 The private placement will be led by BNP Paribas acting as sole coordinator and bookrunner while Credit Suisse and UBS Investment Bank will act as joint bookrunners, it said.

-BNP Paribas already reduced its Klepierre shareholding in May by selling seven percent of Klepierre's capital in a deal that raised 870 million euros (621 million pounds).
+BNP Paribas already reduced its Klepierre shareholding in May by selling seven percent of Klepierre's capital in a deal that raised 870 million euros ($959 million).